ahhatem/devops-exercises/api/README.md

 ###  NOTE this app uses two env variables:

-- PORT: the listening PORT
+- PORT: the listening PORT.
+Use port 5000 since this is hardcoded in docker-compose.
 - DB: the postgresql url to connect in the form of: postgres://username:password@dbhostname:dbport/database

 These two variables need to be set with docker-compose (API_PORT, API_DB).